-Dr Suzanna Jackson
+Dr Suzie Jackson

-My research interests are concentrated in the estuarine environment, studying suspended sediment dynamics.
+My research interests are concentrated in estuarine and shelf sea environments, studying suspended sediment dynamics.
 I am particularly interested in the physical processes controlling the size of suspended sediments and how this can change dramatically on short temporal and spatial scales.
 This is of particular importance to biogeochemical pathways from river catchments to coastal regions as suspended sediments play a major role in transporting terrestrially derived organic matter via rivers to the coastal ocean.
 In order to obtain data representing hydrodynamic and suspended sediment characteristics on the temporal and spatial scales observed in estuaries a combination of novel acoustic and optical technologies are required.

-- PublishedImpact of climate change on UK estuaries: A review of past trends and potential projections.
-Estuarine Coastal and Shelf Science, 169, 119-135.
+- PublishedImpact of climate change on UK estuaries: A review of past trends and potential projections

 Robins, P. E., Skov, M. W., Lewis, M. J., Gimenez, L., Davies, A. G., Malham, S. K., Neill, S. P., McDonald, J. E., Whitton, T. A., Jackson, S. E. & Jago, C. F., 17 Dec 2015, In : Estuarine, Coastal and Shelf Science.
 169, p.
 119-135